krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 >>> descr_cmd = 'description {}'.format(description)
 ```

-> Note: the variable is being inserted where the curly braces are.
+> Note: the variables are being inserted where the curly braces are.
 This is merely a templated string.

 ##### Step 3